Frequently Asked Questions about the Levitt Pavilion

 The fountain is on a timer set by the Parks & Recreation Department that the Levitt Pavilion staff doesn’t have access to.
 During concert season, Parks & Rec sets the timer for the fountain to turn off before and during the concerts.

-Will the band sign my CD after the concert?
+Will the band sign my CD/vinyl album/T-shirt after the concert?

 Most of the musical artists we book at the Levitt are more than happy to meet their fans and sign autographs.
-They will come down to the Texas Power merchandise tent that’s close to the stage after their concert to do that.
-No one is allowed backstage.
+They will come down to the merchandise tent that's close to the stage after their concert to do that.
+No one is allowed backstage unless given special permission by the band's management.

 What happens if it rains on concert night?